michaelliang0709/Google-Finance/README.md

 # Google Finance

-Get both historical and real-time stock price in NYSE and NASDAQ from Google Finance
+Get both historical and real-time stock price in NYSE and NASDAQ from Google Finance.

 Historical data is got from web crawler, real-time data is got from API.

+Other awesome modules: <a href ='https://github.com/hongtaocai/googlefinance'>googlefinance</a> and <a href ='https://github.com/lukaszbanasiak/yahoo-finance'>yahoo-finance</a>.

 # Example